The inspiration of an airport in Kalamazoo began in 1925.

 This expansive project doubled the size of the terminal, and passenger traffic grew from 200,000 per year to over 500,000 per year by 1993.
 In 1994, passenger volume dictated the need for a parking lot expansion, during which time, over 300 long-term spaces were added.

-The mission of the Kalamazoo | Battle Creek International Airport is to “complement economic growth and quality of life by safely, conveniently, and efficiently fulfilling the air travel and transportation needs of Southwest Michigan.”
+Through our mission, the Kalamazoo | Battle Creek International Airport seeks to “complement economic growth and quality of life by safely, conveniently, and efficiently fulfilling the air travel and transportation needs of Southwest Michigan.”

 The Kalamazoo Public Library also has some history on the airport.